Blog

 • Data warehouses mostly help in data analysis and BI, while data consolidation is also helpful for improving business operations, such as using a customer’s consolidated record to contact them or creating invoices, etc.

-As the name suggests, this type of data integration doesn’t really create a copy of data or move it to a new database with an enhanced data model, rather it introduces a virtual layer that connects with all data sources and offers uniform access as a front-end application.
+As the name suggests, this type of data integration doesn’t create a copy of data or move it to a new database with an enhanced data model.
+Instead, it introduces a virtual layer that connects with all data sources and offers uniform access as a front-end application.

-Data federation is similar to data virtualization and is often considered as its subtype.
-Again, in data federation, data is not copied or moved to a new database, but a new data model is designed that represents an integrated view of source systems.
+Data federation is similar to data virtualization and is often considered its subtype.
+It also doesn’t involve copying or moving data to a new database.
+Instead, it creates a new data model, which represents an integrated view of source systems.

-It provides a querying front-end interface, and when data is requested, it pulls data from the connected sources, and transforms it into the enhanced data model before presenting the results.
-Data federation is useful when the underlying data models of source systems are too different and must be mapped to a newer model in order to use the information more efficiently.
+Data federation provides a querying front-end interface.
+When data is requested, it pulls data from the connected sources, and transforms it into the enhanced data model before presenting the results.
+This method of data integration is particularly useful when the underlying data models of source systems are too different and must be mapped to a newer model in order to use the information more efficiently.

-No matter what the data integration type is, the flow of data integration process is similar for all, as the goal is to combine and bring data together.
-In this section, we go through a general enterprise data integration framework that you can use while implementing any data integration technique.
+Regardless of the type of data integration method employed, the overall flow of the process is similar for all, as the goal is to seamlessly combine and consolidate data into a unified system that improves data accessibility and usability.
+Let’s discuss the general enterprise data integration framework that you can use while implementing any data integration technique.

 The first step in any data integration process is to gather and assess business and technical requirements.
-This will help you to plan, design, and implement a framework that produces the expected results.
-A number of areas to cover while gathering requirements include:
+This helps plan, design, and implement a framework that produces the expected results.
+Here are a few key things you must consider while gathering requirements:

 • Do you need to integrate data in real-time or batch integrate at scheduled times?

-• Do you need to create a copy of data and then integrate it, or implement a virtual layer that integrates data on the fly without replicating databases?
+• Do you need to create a copy of data and then integrate it?
+Or do you want to implement a virtual layer that integrates data on the fly without replicating databases?

 • Should the integrated data follow a new, enhanced data model?